ziyadedher/rpi-display-projects/README.md

 ## Projects ##

  * `writer.py`: displays information on the screen on demand.
 Can be used interactively through the command line, interactively through a buffer, or immediately through the command line.
+ * `reddit.py`: displays the top posts of a certain subreddit.